Skip to content

 How do our projects work?

-Use the expression of interest form to propose a project concept that uses one or more of the following technologies:
+Potential partners use the expression of interest form to propose a project concept that uses one or more of the following technologies:

 Solar home systems (15 watt)